apache/mxnet/MKLDNN_README.md

 <h2 id="6">Subgraph MKL-DNN</h2>

-MKL-DNN based graph optimization and quantization by subgraph feature are available in master branch.
-You can build from source and then use below command to enable this feature for extreme performance:
+Intel(R) MKL-DNN based graph optimization and quantization by subgraph feature are available in master branch.
+You can build from source and then use below command to enable this *experimental* feature for extreme performance:

 ```
 export MXNET_SUBGRAPH_BACKEND=MKLDNN
 ```

+This limitations of this experimental feature are:

+- This feature only support inference optimization.
+You should unset this environment variable for training.

+- This feature will broken GPU pass when building MXNet both with MKL-DNN and CUDA.
+You should unset this environment variable to use CUDA.

 Technical and Performance details are available [here](https://cwiki.apache.org/confluence/display/MXNET/MXNet+Graph+Optimization+and+Quantization+based+on+subgraph+and+MKL-DNN).
 CNN quantization examples are available [here](https://github.com/apache/incubator-mxnet/tree/master/example/quantization).